otrv4/otrv4/otrv4.md

         keys for this correspondent, and transition msgstate to `MSGSTATE_FINISHED`.
-    * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+    * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined on OTRv3 protocol.

   If msgstate is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:

    * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 #### Receiving an Error Message

-* Detect if an error code exists in the form "ERROR__x" where x is a number.
+* Detect if an error code exists in the form "ERROR_x" where x is a number.
-* If the error code exists in the spec, display the human-readable error message to the user.
+* If the error code exists in the spec,
+  * Display the human-readable error message to the user.

+* Otherwise:
   * Display the message in the language configured by the user.

-If using version 3 and expecting that the AKE will start when receiving a message:
+If using version 3 and expecting that the AKE will start when receiving a OTR Error message (when policy `ERROR_START_AKE` is set):

   * Reply with a query message

 #### User requests to end an OTR conversation

-Send a data message, encoding the message with an empty human-readable part, and TLV type 1.
-Transition to the `START` state.
+* Send a data message with an encoding of the message with an empty human-readable part, and the TLV type 1.
+* Transition to the `START` state.

 #### Receiving a TLV type 1 (Disconnected) Message

-If the instance tag in the message is not the instance tag you are currently using, ignore the message.
+* If the instance tag in the message is not the instance tag you are currently
+  using:

+  * Discard the message and optionally warn the user.ignore the message.

 If the version is 4: